-Before Filing a Bankruptcy Petition
+Prior to Filing a Bankruptcy Petition

 Individual debtors MUST complete a credit counseling course from an approved credit counseling agency, prior to filing bankruptcy.
 This requirement, along with any exceptions that may apply, are explained in this clerk’s notice: “STOP & READ BEFORE FILING” (Spanish) (Creole).
 A list of approved Credit Counseling Agencies can be located on the U.S. Trustee’s website.